dusk-network/dusk-protocol/consensus/README.md

 ## Protocol Overview
 The SA protocol is executed in ***rounds***, with each round adding a new block to the chain.
-Within each round we refer to the new block, generated and voted up by the committees, as the *candidate* block.
-A candidate block which reaches an agreement is called a *winning* block.

 Each round is composed of three phases:
   1. ***Attestation***: in this phase, a *generator*, extracted via [*DS*][ds], creates a new candidate block and broadcasts it to the network using a $\mathsf{NewBlock}$ message;